Waradu/extsx/README.md

 });
 ```

-it is recommended to implement the template config in your own template like following:
+For custom templates it is recommended to implement the config like following (children and config parameters are required):

 ```tsx
 import type { Config } from "extsx/dist/types";